OSUBBatey/PokerHands/README.md

 # PokerHands

-A simple utility that compares two 5 card poker hands and prints the outcome to the console.
+A simple utility that compares poker hands and prints the outcome to the console.